nitrictech/docs/docs/docs/apis/overview.md

 ## Overview

-Nitric APIs make it dead simple to define and map simple functions to HTTP and REST APIs.
+Nitric APIs make it dead simple to define and map functions to HTTP APIs.

 ## Concepts